Charlottetown Hospital

 The Charlottetown Hospital is a former acute care hospital that was located in Charlottetown, Prince Edward Island.
-It was the first public hospital established in the province.
+Established in 1879 it was the first public hospital established in the province.

+History

+Establishment

 The facility was established in 1879 under the leadership of Bishop McIntyre of the Roman Catholic Diocese of Charlottetown.
 It was the first hospital in Charlottetown and was established in the former Bishop's Residence on the site of the present-day St. Dunstan's Basilica at the corner of Dorchester and Great George streets.
 A large annex was constructed in 1882 and the hospital was open to people of any religious background.

 New facilities

 The increased use of the Charlottetown Hospital saw it outgrow its original building on Great George Street.
 In 1902, the Diocese of Charlottetown moved the hospital to larger quarters on Haviland Street in the west end of the city.
 A new maternity department opened in 1918 and the Charlottetown Hospital School of Nursing was established in 1920.

 The Charlottetown Hospital was administered by the Order of Sisters of Charity of the Hôpital Général of Montreal from its establishment in 1879–1925.
 The Sisters of Saint Martha of Charlottetown, Prince Edward Island took over the administration of the Charlottetown Hospital and St. Vincent's Orphanage, another Diocese of Charlottetown responsibility.

 In 1925 the Charlottetown Hospital moved into a new brick building on Haviland Street and the original wood building was converted into a nursing home which was staffed by the Sisters of St. Martha and named "Sacred Heart Home".

 The Diocese of Charlottetown was involved in one final health care project in Prince Edward Island when it opened the Western Hospital in Alberton in 1944, also under the administration of the Sisters of St. Martha.

 The Charlottetown Diocese undertook a major fundraising campaign during the late 1940s and early 1950s to finance major interior renovations to the Charlottetown Hospital, resulting in the construction of a new wing.